BrockDSL/ArcGIS-StoryMaps-Workshop/README.md

 9. Click OK and DONE.
 10. Click SAVE > SAVE AS and provide a name for the webmap with appropriate tags (‘geocache’, ‘Brock’)

-Part Three:
+# Part Three: Step-by-Step Tutorial for Creating a Story Map
-1. Story Map tutorial
+1. Story Map tutorial (access from GitHub repository)

-Part Four: Continue Learning
+# Part Four: Continue Learning

 •	Story Maps Overview https://bit.ly/2MRMQ7w